sablier-labs/lockup/TECHNICAL-DOC.md

 The `rps` introduces a precision problem for tokens with fewer decimals (e.g.
 [USDC](https://etherscan.io/token/0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48s), which has 6 decimals).

-Let's consider an example: if a user wants to stream 10 USDC per day, the _rps_ should be
+Let's consider an example: if a user wants to stream 10 USDC per day, the _rps_ should be:

-$rps = 0.000115740740740740740740...$ (infinite decimals)
+$rps = 0.000115740740740740740740 \text{...}$ (infinite decimals)

 But since USDC only has 6 decimals, the _rps_ would be limited to $0.000115$, leading to
 $0.000115 \cdot \text{seconds in one day} = 9.936000$ USDC streamed in one day.
 This results in a shortfall of
 $0.064000$ USDC per day, which is problematic.

-## Defining rps as 18 decimal number
+## Defining rps as 18-decimal fixed point number

 In the contracts, we scale the rate per second to 18 decimals.
 While this doesn't completely solve the issue, it significantly minimizes it.